 7. Keep in mind the advantages and be grateful

 Firstly, feel grateful for what you have.
 Feel grateful for having a job that can adapt to these circumstances.
 Then, have a look at the advantages of this new lifestyle.

 You have more time to spend with your family or householders, you save time which you used to lose in the daily travels to work, you can do the house tasks during your breaks and then have more time to relax, you are saving the travel costs.
-Just brainstorm what changed for better, feel grateful and don’t focus on the problems and obstacles.
+Just brainstorm what changed for the better, feel grateful, and don’t focus on the problems and obstacles.